visit-dav/visit/src/doc/cli_manual/functions.rst

 state : type
     A zero-based integer index representating the database time state that we're going to use at the specified animation frame.

-return value : integer
-    The SetPlotDatabaseState function does not return a value.

 **Description:**